byxor/wsio/README.md

 * It increases the testability of your code.
 * It reduces the cost of switching networking implementations.

+## Why not wsio?

+* You want fine-tuned control over your websocket connections.

 ## Demo

 Let's write an "echo" program that reads some input, prefixes it with `"ECHO: "`, and echoes it back.